marcells/node-build-monitor/README.md

 |--------------------|-------------------------------------------------------------------------------------------------------------
 | `url`              | GitLab server http(s) address string
 | `token`            | Secret token string for the existing user to be used to authenticate against GitLab REST API
 | `slugs`            | List of project slugs to display and check for builds.
-Defaults to `*/*` for all projects you have access to
+Defaults to `*/*` for all projects you have access to.
+Optional 'ref' attribute can be used to specify the branch.
 | `intervals`        | How often (in integer of milliseconds) ...
 | `additional_query` | Add [additional query parameters](https://gitlab.com/help/api/projects.md) so not too many projects are fetched.
-| `.disabled`        | ... to poll all GitLab projects, including projects with builds disabled, for new builds
-| `.empty`           | ... to poll GitLab projects with builds enabled, but still without any builds yet, for new builds
-| `.default`         | ... to poll GitLab projects with existing builds
-| `debug`            | Boolean to run GitLab plugin in verbose mode

 Because API V4 returns **all** internal and public projects by default, you propably want to set `additional_query` as well.
 Good choices could be `&owned=true` or `&membership=true`.